🏒 From First Steps to Centre Ice: What Adult Women’s Hockey in Ottawa Is Really Becoming

 building a culture where inclusion is intentional, not assumed

-This does not remove the barriers entirely.
+This doesn’t remove the barriers entirely.

 But it changes how they are experienced.